-Herring is proposing a series of bills to the General Assembly, including expanding the definition of a hate crime, putting more restrictions on hate crimes and closing a loophole to bay anyone convicted of a hate crime from having a gun.
+Herring is proposing a series of bills to the General Assembly, including expanding the definition of a hate crime, putting more restrictions on militias and closing a loophole to bar anyone convicted of a hate crime from having a gun.

 "It's really a set of measures that will address the rise in hate crimes that we're seeing in Virginia and across the country," Herring said.

 The FBI's latest report includes August 2017 when Nazis and white supremacists demonstrated in Charlottesville, leading to a violent rally where a woman, Heather Heyer, was killed.

 Herring says these types of crimes are more than just violent.

 "They're designed to strike fear in a group of vulnerable people to try to intimidate them to get them to withdraw from the community," Herring said.